Shift3/dj-starter/docs/docs/deploying-your-app/01-provisioning-infrastructure.md

 SSO region [None]: us-west-2
 SSO registration scopes [sso:account:access]:
 (press inter)
+To test this out
+To use this profile, specify the profile name using --profile, as shown:

+`aws s3 ls --profile shift3`

 Once we have the shift3 profile configured we need to initialize terraform.
 This is the first command that should be runl after writing a